andry-andriamananjara/digital_imaging/README.md

-# This is a project of imaging measurement based on MATLAB
+# This is a project of imaging measurement implementation based on MATLAB